pagkly/Zed/Investopedia3/First Notice of Loss – FNOL.md

 Medical bills may be duplicated, resulting in the insurer paying out more to the insured, which in turn results in the insured reaching their policy limits sooner.

 From FNOL to the final settlements step, there could be a lag of time of weeks as the adjuster may have to do some traveling to investigate the event and causes.
-If the insurance company is not diligent, it may pay on a [fraudulent claim](https://www.investopedia.com/terms/i/insurance-fraud.asp).
+If the insurance company is not diligent, it may pay on a [[fraudulent claim]](https://www.investopedia.com/terms/i/insurance-fraud.asp).

 ## Technology and the FNOL

 To solve the problems and challenges apparent in a claims system, a group of companies are implementing technology-driven products to enhance the operations of the insurance sector.
-This group, known as [insurtech](https://www.investopedia.com/terms/i/insurtech.asp), is creating apps and tools that result in consistency, efficiency, and accuracy for both the insurer and the insured while reducing the cost of claims.
+This group, known as [[insurtech]](https://www.investopedia.com/terms/i/insurtech.asp), is creating apps and tools that result in consistency, efficiency, and accuracy for both the insurer and the insured while reducing the cost of claims.

 For example, insurance companies are implementing telematics technology into their claims processes.
 When a crash occurs, the telematics box of a car immediately notifies the insurer of the event.